Market Intelligence

 $ref: "#/components/schemas/company_profile"

-x-session: synthesize-barndoor-profile
+x-session: synthesize-reference-company-profile

 $ref: "#/components/schemas/company_profile"